Our 7 Favourite Poolside Plants

 You should plant your frangipanis in winter to late spring in full sun.
 They will grow quite well in most soil types, however they do prefer a well-draining soil.
 Frangipani don’t like wet feet so if your are planning on growing your tree in a pot, ensure it is a well-draining pot with a free-draining potting mix.

 Water frangipani only in spring and summer and stop watering completely during the cooler months.
 Let them dry out between waterings.
 Apply a phosphorus and potash rich fertiliser twice a year in spring and then in summer.
 This will promote a strong root system and beautiful flowers.
 Pruning isn’t usually required but you might want to prune back the tree to reduce the size or cut back dead branches.
+The are robust summer flowers.

 golden cane palm